Vio-lence: Reunion

 On June 16, 2021, Vio-lence announced Let the World Burn as the title of their new EP, which was planned for release in early 2022.
 Prior to its release, the band was scheduled to be headlining the 2021 installment of the Headbangers Ball Tour in Europe, with support from Voivod, Exciter and Artillery, but it was postponed to the next year due to circumstances related to the COVID-19 pandemic.
 On January 10, 2022, a lyric video for "Flesh from Bone" was released, and on the same day, the band announced that Let the World Burn would be released on March 4.
 About a week prior to the release of Let the World Burn, Demmel revealed that Vio-lence had begun writing new material for their next EP, which he had hoped would be recorded in the fall of 2022 for a tentative 2023 release.
-On October 20, 2022, the band announced that they have parted ways with Gustafson.
+On October 20, 2022, the band announced that they have parted ways with Gustafson, who had since been replaced by Ira Black.
 In February 2023, it was announced Strickland had quit the band "a month prior".
 The band later clarified that Strickland did not quit the band, implying that he was fired.
 On February 5, 2024, Phil Demmel announced that he was leaving the band and that his final show with Vio-lence would be performed on February 11, leaving vocalist Sean Killian as the only constant member.
 Said Demmel, "given the latest state of the band and where I feel I belong with it, or feel tied to it, I just think my time is at an end."
 On February 24, 2025, Olde Wolbers departed the band to focus on his solo band and production career.
+Another lineup change took place in September 2026 when Vio-Lence announced that Ira Black had left the band after four years as their touring guitarist.